Petermwansa/habit-tracker-/README.md

 # GESTURES FOR DELETING

-impor the react gesture handler using GestureHandlerRootView
+import the react gesture handler using GestureHandlerRootView

+Make the habits screen functional but a few bugs will need to be solved.
+I used the gesture handler to implement the swipping and adding to the database.
+Also added a new collections to store the completed habits with the ids of the users"